 Summary

-To represent polymeric chemical structures succinctly to be available for computational tasks, like machine learning a decoder is needed.
-This protocol explains how to use the decoder which creates a representation/fingerprint called the Polymerfingerprint (PFP).
+To represent polymeric chemical structures succinctly to be available for computational tasks, especially for machine learning tasks, a decoder is needed.
+This protocol explains how to use a polymer specific decoder which creates a representation/fingerprint called the Polymerfingerprint (PFP).
 The Protocol is designed in such a way that no knowledge of programming is necessary.
 Furthermore, it will be explained how this Fingerprint integrates within an artificial neural network to predict properties of polymers based off their structure only.

 For complete details on the use and execution of this protocol, please refer to Köster et al., 2023 (https://doi.org/10.1016/j.xcrp.2023.101553)